Which city is cheaper, Lille or Reims?

 In January, Reims usually receives less rain than Lille.
 Reims gets 44 mm (1.7 in) of rain, while Lille receives 59 mm (2.3 in) of rain each month for the winter.

 Both Lille and Reims during the spring are popular places to visit.
+Many visitors come to Reims in the spring for the natural beauty.
 Furthermore, most visitors come to Lille for the natural beauty during these months.

 In April, Reims is generally a little warmer than Lille.
-Temperatures in Reims average around 9°C (49°F), and Lille stays around 8°C (47°F).
+Daily temperatures in Reims average around 9°C (49°F), and Lille fluctuates around 8°C (47°F).

 In the spring, Reims often gets more sunshine than Lille.
 Reims gets 172 hours of sunny skies this time of year, while Lille receives 158 hours of full sun.